yowipr/Manual/README.md

 ## Goals

 -   Make AI accessible for everyone.
--   Establish AI as a standard tool for professional artwork, films, anime, etc.
+-   Establish AI as a standard tool for professional and monetizable artwork; like films, anime, etc.

 :sparkles: _Made with love._ :sparkles: